Use links to view dependencies and track related work

-By using the Storyboard link type, you differentiate the link your adding to specify a storyboard or document that provides work item specifications.
+By using the Storyboard link type, you differentiate the link you're adding to specify a storyboard or document that provides work item specifications.
 Use this link type to provide your team access to the shared file where they can add their comments.
-You can also link from a Power Point file to a work item using this link type as described in Storyboard your ideas using PowerPoint.

 Work items linked to architectural diagrams

 You choose the Model link type when you want to link a work item to an architectural diagram created using Visual Studio Enterprise.
 This link type is only available when you work from Visual Studio Enterprise.
 With this link type, you can track tasks, test cases, bugs, requirements, issues, or other kinds of work that are associated with specific parts of your model.

 To link a work item to a diagram, open the work item in Visual Studio, choose the All Links or Other Links tab and choose the Model link type.
 You can also open the linked diagram from the links tab.